ivanzakharov/docs/development-guidelines/overview.md

 - You should not use a chain of dialogs from several windows to confirm the action.
 If it is necessary to branch the algorithm, the choice of the branch of the algorithm should be indicated in the initial dialog box.

-## External interfaces guidelines
+## Integration guidelines

-- Any external interface should use only external codes for each mapped table.
+- Any integration flow (external interface) should use only external codes for each mapped table of Dynamics 365.

 Example: